stevemckinney/iamsteve/content/blog/0029-buttons.md

 That's the great thing about box-shadow.
 You could also add some texture by adding an image into the background.
 It's quite versatile in what you may want to do.

 ## Final code
 That's the basics above, but you may want to make them feel more button like.
-This is also just as simple, it requires changing the shadow on the hover and active states slightly.
+This is also just as simple, it requires changing the shadow-2xs on the hover and active states slightly.
 So here's the full code and of course a demo too.

 ```css
 button {